Outlook Calendar fields that sync to Notion

 Yes.
 Connect multiple Microsoft accounts and select calendars from each.
 All events sync to the same Notion database with the Calendar Name field identifying their source.

-How does Recurrence Type differ from Is Recurring?
+How does Event Type differ from Is Recurring?

 Is Recurring is a simple checkbox indicating whether an event repeats.
-Recurrence Type provides more detail: Single, Occurrence (instance of series), Exception (modified instance), or Series Master (the pattern definition).
+Event Type provides more detail: Single, Occurrence (instance of series), Exception (modified instance), or Series Master (the pattern definition).

 Can I add custom fields to the sync?

-Does Outlook Calendar have an Event Type field like Google Calendar?
+Does Outlook Calendar have an Event Type field?